 I loved holding the prints and putting them into albums.
 My family would say how my shots looked like a postcard.
 They meant it as a compliment, but it left me feeling something was missing.
 It was picture perfect, but there was no soul in the shots, nothing that connected.
 It was something you would like then scroll past.
 What was missing was the human element, though I wouldn’t understand that for a while to come.

 The big cameras

-Later the woman who would later become my wife introduced me to the DSLR.
+My wife introduced me to the DSLR.
 I fell in love with photography all over again.
 We spent hours at flower shows, hiked mountains to find scenes, studied equipment.